 The Senior Military Graduate Studies Representative shall be responsible to the CO PG & Mil Fac for the general control and deportment of the military graduate students, and shall also provide liaison between the military graduate students and the CO PG & Mil Fac and the Dean of Graduate Studies.

-1 The two seniors are voting members of the Graduate Studies Committee.
+1 The two senior graduate studies representatives are voting members of the Graduate Studies Committee.